Why Storytelling Belongs in your Business

-A story that’s right for Facebook isn’t necessarily the content of an Instagram post.
+A story that’s right for Facebook isn’t necessarily (could be though) the content of an Instagram post.
 Remember stories don’t have to be just words.
 They can be;

 … and, can be fantastic ways of sharing a story and engaging your audience.
-And how are you going to deliver them?
+How are you going to deliver them?
 Straight to someone’s inbox, via social media, or maybe even in a newsletter.

 Consider the share-ability of the content you create too.